Mbappé: the millionaire additional sum that he would have asked Real Madrid

 April 22, 2022, 07:09 AM

-After his midweek goal, The French Kylian Mbappé was once again the protagonist of most Spanish sports media for his possible arrival at Real Madrid.
+After his midweek goal, the Frenchman Kylian Mbappé was once again the protagonist of most Spanish sports media for his possible arrival at Real Madrid.

 In the last few hours, the Iberian journalist Guillem Balagué, from the ‘Cope’ network, reported that The French forward would have asked the white club for 100 million euros more to finalize his signing.
 However, says the journalist, Madrid would have told him ‘no’.